Procol HarumBeyond |

 One month later I saw him with Frankie Miller's band (managed by Keith Reid) in Paradiso, Amsterdam.
 Chris played keyboards then (Chris Stewart was on bass).
 When Frankie went on an American tour in June 1977, Copping joined in too.
 I have a Cashbox concert review of July 9, 1977 which mentions Chris.
 More at BtP from Frans here

-Chris visits Bristol (right) on Walpurgisnacht 2001, to spend some time at BtP's UK HQ 'Chris Copping and Dave Ball were the first two Procolers I ever saw play (writes Roland): they were the only two who made it to a gig in Cambridge, early 1972, following the failure of the Procol van.
 'They gamely jammed for the whole evening with members of Supertramp, with whom PH were to have shared the bill; as far as I remember both CC and DB played piano, organ, drums, guitar, and bass in turn.
 One of the Supertramps played some woodwinds and rang a small electric bell repeatedly.
-'Halcyon daze.' |

-Copping playing Homburg on piano and organ
+Online movie of Chris Copping playing Homburg on piano and organ

 Other works: